igorkry/tnt4j-streams/README.md

 These samples shows how to read or poll HDFS files contents.
 Samples are very similar to 'Log file polling' or 'Apache Access log single file'.
 Difference is that specialized stream classes are used.

-Sample files can be found in `samples/hdfs-file-stream` and `hdfs-log-file-polling` directories.

 * Simple HDFS file streaming

+Sample files can be found in `tnt4j-streams/tnt4j-streams-hdfs/samples/hdfs-file-stream` directory.

 ```xml
     <stream name="SampleHdfsFileLineStream" class="com.jkool.tnt4j.streams.inputs.HdfsFileLineStream">